osuosl/timesync/source/draft_api.rst

 The single object endpoints (e.g. ``/times/:uuid``, ``/projects/:slug``) support
 DELETE requests; these remove an object from the records.

+If the object is successfully deleted, an empty response body is sent, with a 200 OK status.
+If the deletion fails for any reason, an error object is returned.

 These objects must always be soft-deleted; that is, the object will still exist within the database.
 Nonetheless, requests for lists of objects (e.g. ``GET /projects``) will exclude the object from the results, and requests for single objects (e.g.